buildpacks/libcnb/docs/build.md

     return libcnb.NewBuildResult(), nil
 }

-// resolveVersion first merges all libcnb.BuildpackPlan entries releated to the
+// resolveVersion takes the buildpack plan and resolves the version metadata
-// "example" buildpack.
-It then returrns the "version" information extracted
-// from the metadata.
-func resolveVersion(plan libcnb.BuildpackPlan) (string, error) {
+// It then returrns the "version" information extracted from the metadata. func resolveVersion(plan libcnb.BuildpackPlan) (string, error) {
-	resolver := libpak.PlanEntryResolver{Plan: plan}
-	resolvedPlan, resolved, err := resolver.Resolve("example")
-	if err != nil {
-		return "", fmt.Errorf("unable to resolve version from metadata.
-Error %w", err) }
+	exampleBuildPlan := libcnb.BuildpackPlanEntry{}

+	// Find the buildpack plan entry that releates to our "example" buildpack for _, e := range plan.Entries {
-	if !resolved {
+		if e.Name == "example" {
-		return "", nil
+			exampleBuildPlan = e
 		}
+	}

-	if version, ok := resolvedPlan.Metadata["version"].(string); ok {
+	// Extract the "version" metadata if present if version, ok := exampleBuildPlan.Metadata["version"].(string); ok {
 		return version, nil
 	}
-    return "", nil
+	return "", fmt.Errorf("unable to resolve version from metadata.")
 }
 ```

+In general, multiple buildpacks could `Require` our example buildpack.
+In that general case there may be multiple `BuildpackPlan` entries referring to our `example` buildpack.
+A production-level utility function to resolve the build plan can be found in [`libpak`](https://github.com/paketo-buildpacks/libpak/blob/f24422191fc6a2a02178337d96dda1210faaae9f/buildpack_plan.go#L69).

 ### Parsing the Buildpack Metadata